 The one chrome electrolytic plating tank is subject to the Chrome NESHAP.
 The company complies with the NESHAP by using a wetting agent to maintain the surface tension below 45 dynes/cm.
-The wetting agent used is Benchbrite CR-1800 which is a fluorine surfactant.
 Records of the amount of wetting agent added, the time, the date, and the plating hours are recorded.
 The company determines the surface tension using a stalagmometer approximately every 20 hours of tank operation which is more often than the NESHAP required 40 hours of tank operation.
-Surface tension records from January 2013 to December 2013 were reviewed and no exceedances were noted (see attached records); the highest recorded surface tension was 34.5 dynes/cm.
+Surface tension records from January 2015 to December 2015 were reviewed and no exceedances were noted (see attached records); the highest recorded surface tension was 28.8 dynes/cm.

 As an area source the facility completes and maintains annual Ongoing Compliance Status Reports and surface tension measurement records.
-The chrome tank operates approximately 250-300 hours per year.
+The chrome tank operated 264 hours in 2015.
 Plating hours are determined by taking the bar (or rack) count and multiplying it by the plating time.